SpM-lab/SpM/docs/manual/source/docs/outputfile.rst

 * *find_lambda_opt.dat*

     Auxiliary data that are used to determine the optimal value of lambda.
-See ref.?? for details.
+See our original paper `Phys.
+Rev. E 95, 061302(R) (2017) <https://doi.org/10.1103/PhysRevE.95.061302>`_ for details.

     * 1st column: :math:`\log_{10}(\lambda)`
     * 2nd column: :math:`\log_{10}(f(x)/\chi^2)`